Pfizer to absorb Mylan, creating generic giant

-NEW YORK — Pfizer is buying Mylan in an all-stock deal and combining the $10 billion generic pharmaceutical company with its own off-patent branded and generic business.
+The two companies have worked together closely for years.
+Pfizer manufactures Mylan’s EpiPen, an auto-injector used to halt life-threatening allergic reactions.
+Mylan was heavily criticized, and its CEO Heather Bresch was brought before Congress two years ago, to answer questions about the price of the EpiPen, which had jumped five-fold to $600 for two doses.
+EpiPens have been in short supply for more than a year because of quality problems and upgrades at a Pfizer factory.

-The Pfizer business, called Upjohn, makes Lipitor, Celebrex and Viagra.
-Mylan, based just outside of Pittsburgh, is best known for its EpiPen, an injector used to halt life-threatening allergic reactions.
+Upjohn, the name of one of the companies Pfizer gobbled up during a spate of acquisitions in the 1990s and 2000s, sells off-patent and generic drugs that include the stars that drove Pfizer’s growth: pain killers Celebrex and Lyrica, Norvasc for high blood pressure, Effexor for more heartburn and psychiatric drugs Xanax and Zoloft.

-Pfizer Inc. shareholders will own 57% of the combined new company and Mylan shareholders will own 43%.
+Shareholders of Pfizer Inc. will own 57% of the combined new company and Mylan shareholders will own 43%.

 The new company will be incorporated in Delaware and run operations in Pittsburgh, Shanghai and Hyderabad, India.